Bob Lane (Canadian politician)

 He represented the Winnipeg—St. James electoral district in Manitoba, which he won in the 1979 federal election.
 He did not serve in the cabinet led by Prime Minister Joe Clark.
 After serving his only term, the 31st Canadian Parliament, he was defeated in the 1980 federal election by Cyril Keeper of the New Democratic Party.
-He married Violet Cabel in November 1950, during which time he resided in Medicine Hat, Alberta.
+Lane married Violet Cabel in November 1950, during which time he resided in Medicine Hat, Alberta.
 She died in 2021.